rafee/rafee.me/content/posts/HTB_RogueOne.md

 ![7436](/images/7436.jpg)

 With this analysis, we can confidently identify our malicious process ID as `6812`.
 The rationale behind this conclusion is that while `services.exe` is a common service responsible for launching `svchost.exe`, `explorer.exe` typically corresponds to the Windows File Explorer.
-Hence, `explorer.exe` stands out as the malicious process.
+Hence, pid `6812` stands out as the malicious process.
 Therefore, the answer to task 1 is:

 `6812`